ovh/cds/docs/content/introduction/introduction.md

 Designed for scalability, CDS tasks can run either on cloud infrastructure or on your own machines, should you start some workers using a [hatchery](/doc/overview/hatchery.md).

-CDS exposes an API available to [workers](/doc/overview/worker.md) and humans through cli or WebUI.
+CDS exposes an API available to [workers](/doc/overview/worker.md) and humans through CLI or WebUI.

 ## What does CDS do?